Nundkol Lake: Religious significance

 This lake is sacred for Hindus.
 According to a legend, Nandi was born as son of sage Shilad, who performed a great penance near this lake.
-Upon penance of Shilad, Lord Shiva took his permanent abode thereby.
-The inner blue color of lake is believed to mark presence of Shiva while the outer light green portion of lake is supposed to mark the presence of Nandi.
+Upon penance of Shilad, Shiva took his permanent abode thereby.
+The inner blue color of lake is believed to mark the presence of Shiva, while the outer light green portion of lake is supposed to mark the presence of Nandi.
 Shiva is also worshipped with the name Nandisa there.

 Flora and fauna

-During the winter, the Nundkol Lake freezes and is covered by heavy snow.
+During the winter, Nundkol Lake freezes and is covered by heavy snow.
 In the summers, the basin of the lake is surrounded by a sheet of alpine flowers.
 The geum, blue poppy, potentilla and gentian are relatively common.
 Hedysarum flowers are found in late spring throughout the area around the lake.

 The Nundkol Lake is stocked with trout among of which is the brown trout.
-The fishing is permitted to the licensed anglers.
+Fishing is permitted to the licensed anglers.